-Otter Tail requires the settings for Volt-Watt control to be enabled for IEEE 1547-2018 Category B systems, unless otherwise specified by the Interconnection Agreement.
-The Volt-Watt function shall be optional for Category A DER and only enabled by mutual agreement between Otter Tail and the DER Operator.
+Otter Tail Power requires the settings for Volt-Watt control to be enabled for IEEE 1547- 2018 Category B systems.
+The Volt-Watt function shall be optional for Category A DER and only enabled by mutual agreement between Otter Tail Power and the IC.

-The Volt-Watt control mode default settings shall be set to the IEEE 1547-2018 Category B default settings as shown below in Table 4, unless otherwise specified by the System Impact Study.
+The Volt-Watt control mode default settings shall be set in accordance the IEEE 1547-2018 Category B range of allowable settings as shown below in Table 4, unless otherwise specified by the System Impact Study.